signalfx/integrations/azure-functions/README.md

 #### Step 2: Connect to Azure Monitor

-To access this integration, [connect to Azure Monitor](https://github.com/signalfx/integrations/tree/master/azure)[](sfx_link:azure).
+To access this integration, [connect to Azure Monitor](https://docs.signalfx.com/en/latest/integrations/azure-info.html#connect-to-microsoft-azure)[](sfx_link:azure).

-By default, SignalFx will import all Azure Monitor metrics that are available in your account.
+By default, SignalFx imports all Azure Monitor metrics that are available in your account.
 To retrieve metrics for a subset of available services or regions, modify the connection on the Integrations page.

 ### USAGE